co-cddo/dds/HOW.md

 There wasn’t an need to create variations between prototypes but if this changes in the future consider adding sub-folders for each prototype version, and/or sub-service files/folders (See the ‘routes’ folder for reference).

-**Important: It's not recommended to create completely global styles, routes or JS.
-This can easily lead to clashes between version that go unnoticed **
+**Important: It's not recommended that you create completely global styles, routes or JS.
+This can easily lead to clashes between versions that go unnoticed**

 ## Moving designs between versions